最關鍵的cmake版本要升級,其次,python路徑要找到

 Now we have installed all the required dependencies, let’s install OpenCV.
 Installation has to be configured with CMake.
 It specifies which modules are to be installed, installation path, which

-additional libraries to be used, whether documentation and examples to be compiled etc. Below command is normally used for configuration (executed from
+additional libraries to be used, whether documentation and examples to be compiled etc. Below command is normally used for configuration (executed from build

 folder).